-I’m currently working on a variety of research projects – from the small scale to the large scale, from internally funded projects at UCL, to EU funded H2020 projects.
+I’m currently working on a variety of research projects – from the small scale to the large scale, from internally funded projects at Edinburgh, to various UKRI projects.
 I’m involved in various projects that are ongoing:

 Catalogue of Digital Editions has been gathering digital editions in an attempt to survey and identify best practice in the field of digital scholarly editing.
 Other cataloguing initiatives do not provide the granular analysis of features necessary to understand the rationale and methodology behind the creation of an edition.
 The Catalogue is useful as it provides an accessible record of standards and building tools used, and thus an insight into past, present and future projects.

 CrossCult aimed to make reflective history a reality in the European cultural context by enabling the re-interpretation of European (hi)stories through cross-border interconnections among cultural digital resources, citizen viewpoints and physical venues.
 The project has two main goals.
 The first goal is to lower cultural EU barriers and create unique cross-border perspectives, by connecting existing digital historical resources and by creating new ones through the participation of the public.
 The second goal is to provide long-lasting experiences of social learning and entertainment that will help towards the better understanding and re-interpretation of European history.

 Under the direction of the University College London (UCL), this international, multidisciplinary project assesses the feasibility of using nondestructive digital imaging technology to make texts visible in images of papyrus in mummy mask cartonnages for open research and analysis.
 Data will be made freely available and lessons-learned published on findings and imaging methodologies for further research.